iiasa/message_ix/doc/source/index.rst

 |MESSAGEix| and the |ixmp| are licensed under the `APACHE 2.0 open-source license`_.

 Anyone is encouraged to use the framework to develop energy system and integrated assessment models!
 Please see the :doc:`notice` for using the framework in scientific research.
-Contributions to the framework itself, to enable new features across all models, are also welcome.
+Contributions to the framework itself, which enable new features across all models, are also welcome.

 .. toctree::
    :maxdepth: 1